botprof/agv-examples/README.md

 # Autonomous Ground Vehicle Navigation & Control Simulation Examples in Python

-__THIS PROJECT IS CURRENTLY A WORK IN PROGRESS AND THUS THIS REPOSITORY IS INCOMPLETE__
+__This project remains a work in progress.__

 This is a repository of introductory autonomous ground vehicle (i.e., wheeled mobile robot) simulation examples in Python.
 The purpose of these examples is to provide easy-to-follow code that is illustrative of a number of fundamental mobile robot modelling, control, and navigation (localization, mapping) concepts.
-Motion planning problems lie beyond the scope of this example set.
+At present, motion planning problems lie beyond the scope of this example set.
 The focus here is on ground vehicles, although the presented techniques are also applicable more broadly.
-This code was initially developed to supplement topics covered in the course [ELEC 845 Autonomous Vehicle Control & Navigation](https://offroad.engineering.queensu.ca/courses/elec-845/) in the [Department of Electrical & Computer Engineering](http://www.ece.queensu.ca) at [Queen's University](http://www.queensu.ca).
+This code was initially developed to supplement topics covered in robotics courses offered in the [Department of Electrical & Computer Engineering](https://smithengineering.queensu.ca/ece/) at [Queen's University](https://www.queensu.ca).

 ## Requirements